What is Sclerotherapy?

 Although sclerotherapy is a safe procedure that has been successfully performed for many years, there are certain risks associated with any medical procedure.
 Certain minimal, temporary side effects are to be expected, including bruising and discoloration.

 More serious complications are rare, but may include:

-- Inflammation: Swelling, warmth and discomfort around the injection site may indicate the presence of an infection.
+- Inflammation: Swelling, warmth, and discomfort around the injection site may indicate the presence of an infection.
 If this occurs the doctor may prescribe antibiotics.

 - Blood Clot: A lump of clotted blood may form in a treated vein and require drainage.
 Rarely, a deeper blood clot may develop, known as a deep vein thrombosis.
-Since there is danger that such a clot will break off and travel to the chest, resulting in a pulmonary embolism, such a clot requires urgent medical attention.
+Since there is a danger that such a clot will break off and travel to the chest, resulting in a pulmonary embolism, such a clot requires urgent medical attention.
 Sudden shortness of breath, chest pain, dizziness or the coughing up of foamy blood are signs of pulmonary embolism.
 If this occurs it must be addressed immediately.